Tournament Informed Adversarial Quality Diversity: Related Work

 \subsection{Quality Diversity}

 A QD problem is defined by a fitness function to maximize and a behavior space to cover.
 Novelty Search with Local Competition (NSLC)~\citep{lehman2011evolving} and Multidimensional Archive of Phenotypic Elites (MAP-Elites)~\citep{mouret2015illuminating} are two of the main QD algorithms.
-MAP-Elites discretizes the behavior space into cells and keeps updated the solution with maximal fitness for each cell, called the elite, forming an archive of high-quality diverse solutions.
+MAP-Elites discretizes the behavior space into cells and keeps, for each cell, the solution with the highest fitness found so far, called the elite, forming an archive of high-quality, diverse solutions.
 At each iteration, MAP-Elites generates a new solution candidate from the archive's elites using a variation operator, evaluates it, and adds it to the archive if the new solution belongs to an empty cell (i.e., new behavior) or has a greater fitness than the current elite of its cell.

 Multi-Task MAP-Elites (MT-ME)~\citep{mouret2020quality} is a variant of MAP-Elites that tackles multi-task problems by simultaneously searching for the optimal solution for each task, where a task is defined by a specific behavior and fitness function.
 The intuition is that similar tasks should have similar solutions, enabling greater sample efficiency than optimizing each task individually.